-- 3.2 Stage 1 Emerging Concerns - 3.2.1 When concerns have been identified by a member of staff regarding a deterioration in health, appearance, attendance, attitude or behaviour, or students have informed a member of staff of their health needs, then that member of staff, usually the Personal Achievement Tutor, should arrange a meeting, in private, to talk to the student indicating that there are concerns about the student's health, wellbeing and ability to study.
-Staff should: - Clearly identify the nature of the concerns and the possible implications for the course of study. - Complete a Support Management Plan (Appendix 2) / Student Health & Needs Assessment (Appendix 3), stating issues discussed, referrals made and date for review - Provide information to the student about the support available in and out of the College - 3.2.2 The staff who support the student will explore how their health condition affects their learning (e.g. difficulties with performance, completion of coursework, memory, concentration, side effects of medication etc.).
-They will explore how the student perceives their health condition which may affect them in continuing or completing their chosen course. - 3.2.3 If concerns are raised during the application process, depending upon the issue raised, the member of staff from the appropriate team will contact the applicant and arrange an exploratory meeting. - 3.2.4 Information, that the staff who support the student gain from this exploration, will be kept confidential with the students Safeguarding file and with an explicit agreement that relevant information may be used on a need to know basis only, in circumstances where safety or continuing attendance may be compromised if such information was withheld from those making decisions.
+3.2 Stage 1 - Emerging Concerns

+- 3.2.1 When concerns have been identified by a member of staff regarding a deterioration in health, appearance, attendance, attitude or behaviour, or students have informed a member of staff of their health needs, then that member of staff, usually the Personal Achievement Tutor/Pastoral Mentor/Welfare Adviser, should arrange a meeting, in private, to talk to the student indicating that there are concerns about the student's health, wellbeing and ability to study.
+Staff should: - Clearly identify the nature of the concerns and the possible implications for the course of study. - Complete a Support Management Plan (Appendix 2) / Student Health & Needs Assessment (Appendix 3), stating issues discussed, referrals made and date for review - Provide information to the student about the support available in and out of the College - Agree an initial plan of support strategies and set targets with an agreed review date.
+The discussion points and action plan should be recorded and communicated to the student and parent/carer. - 3.2.2 The staff who support the student will explore how their health condition affects their learning (e.g. difficulties with performance, completion of coursework, memory, concentration, side effects of medication etc.).
+They will explore how the student perceives their health condition which may affect them in continuing or completing their chosen course. - 3.2.3 If concerns are raised during the application process, depending upon the issue raised, the member of staff from the appropriate team will contact the applicant and arrange an exploratory meeting. - 3.2.4 Information, that the staff who support the student gain from this exploration, will be kept confidential with the students Safeguarding file and with an explicit agreement that relevant information may be used on a need-to-know basis only with relevant staff, in order to ensure that appropriate strategies are put in place to support the student with their health and continuing studies. - 3.2.5 There may be exceptional circumstances when breaking confidentiality without the student's permission, is appropriate.
+Examples of circumstances would include, but not limited to: - When the student poses a serious high risk of harm to self or others - When the student is at risk of abuse or exploitation - When the student's behaviour is adversely affecting the rights and safety of others

-- 3.2.5 There may be exceptional circumstances when breaking confidentiality without the student's permission, is appropriate.
-Examples of circumstances would include, but not limited to: - When the student poses a serious high risk of harm to self or others - When the student is at risk of abuse or exploitation - When the student's behaviour is adversely affecting the rights and safety of others - A serious breach of the law - If a student is working on dangerous equipment and their level of concentration is deemed to be affected.
+- A serious breach of the law - If a student is working on dangerous equipment and their level of concentration is deemed to be affected.

-In these situations a further support/risk assessment will be undertaken.
+In these situations, a further support/risk assessment will be undertaken.